Mr Anthony Dixon has received complaints about his procedures as well as inappropriate comments to patients

 Ready to talk?

 Thompsons Solicitors is currently representing more than 250 people across the UK who have been negatively affected by mesh procedures.
-If you would like legal advice about making a claim, complete our simple, online claim form.
+If you would like legal advice about making a claim from our medical negligence solicitors, complete our simple, online claim form.

 Alternatively, you can learn more about our campaign to help those who have needlessly suffered this invasive procedure and for the private health providers to have to respond as the NHS does when things go wrong by clicking on the link below.